Photo by: Creighton Athletics

 The Bluejays got off to a 6-2 lead in the fourth set thanks in part to three early UNC hitting errors, then extended the advantage to 14-6.
 The Jays won the set 25-17, with freshman Abbey Hayes stepping up with a team-best four kills.
 CU had 4.5 blocks in the set, including one of set point from Reinhardt and Martin.

 Creighton got off to a quick start in the fifth frame, scoring the first three points on two Martin kills and a UNC attack error.
 CU led 8-3 at the changeover and never trailed in the finale, putting down 14 kills to earn its 15 points.
-The Jays hit .519 in the last set, with Martin hammering home eight kills to extend her career.
+The Jays hit .519 in the last set.

 Tessena led Northern Colorado with 14 kills, while Brynn Reines finished with 11 kills.
 The Bears had 52 kills, 73 digs, two blocks and four aces while hitting .145.